 There are many leadership styles that embody different traits and skills, and in this article, we are going to focus on two of them – authoritative and authoritarian.
 Though they may sound similar but are totally different at heart.

 The autocratic (authoritarian) leadership style is one in which a single person takes control and makes decisions with little input from group members.
 Such leaders make choices based on their ideas and don’t (or rarely) accept advice from others.
 This leadership style may be beneficial in the situation when decisions should be made quickly, and the leader is the most knowledgeable person in the team.

 At the same time, people who abuse an autocratic leadership style cause discontentment among group members.
 People are unable to contribute ideas and feel like their knowledge and expertise are overlooked.
 This lead to the lack of creative solutions and the overall failure of the group.

 Authoritative leader: “Come with me”

-When it comes to being an effective leader, the authoritative style is considered the best.
-Such leaders run the organisation toward common goals and manage to engage and energise team members along the way.
+When it comes to being an effective leader, the authoritative leadership style is considered the best.
+Authoritative leaders run the organization toward common goals and manage to engage and energize team members along the way.
 They lead but give people the opportunity to choose means on their own.
-This is how they ignite enthusiasm and entrepreneurial spirit.
+This is how authoritative leaders ignite enthusiasm and entrepreneurial spirit.

 5 ways to be an authoritative leader: